vais-ral/CIL-Docs/docs/beamhardening.rst

 Configuration files
 ###################

-The original calibration device described in [DEM13]_ was called a carousal as it was built from a set of 9 test samples arranged between two circular supports allowing for each of the samples to be imaged individually by the scanner.
+The original calibration device described in [DEM13]_ was called a carousel as it was built from a set of 9 test samples arranged between two circular supports allowing for each of the samples to be imaged individually by the scanner.
 The samples would cover the full range of lines in the scanner, but not the full range of each row; typically only the centre half of each row would be covered by the sample.